 Welcome to the Rotary Club of Braids in Edinburgh.
 Braids is a large and active Rotary Club on the south of Edinburgh and a Charity which delivers the aims and objectives of Rotary International - the biggest humanitarian organisation in the world -with over 1.2 million members sharing a common philosophy of "Service above Self".

-Rotary Club of Braids, Edinburgh has a reputation as a friendly and progressive Club where the emphasis is on fellowship and enjoyment in all we do.
+Rotary Club of Braids, Edinburgh has a well earned reputation as a friendly and progressive Club where the emphasis is on fellowship and enjoyment in all we do.

 Our Club has a very enjoyable and varied programme of entertainment and activities, including